Notice: Addition to Annex III of the Rotterdam Convention

 Exporting or importing an Annex III listed chemical

-The following two scenarios will incur a fee of $920 to process an annual authorisation to export certain industrial chemicals under the PIC procedure of the Rotterdam Convention (we call these category A exports):
+The following two scenarios will incur a fee to process an annual authorisation to export certain industrial chemicals under the PIC procedure of the Rotterdam Convention (we call these category A exports):

 (1) Exporters seeking an annual authorisation to export Annex III listed industrial chemicals to a country that is a party to the convention and has provided an import response that gives consent for the import to occur, or gives consent for the import to occur subject to specified conditions that can be met; or

 (2) Exporters who seeks an annual authorisation to export an Annex III listed industrial chemical to a country that is not a party to the convention.

 Processing export notifications to export certain industrial chemicals under the PIC procedure of the Rotterdam Convention will incur a fee, which will apply to the following two scenarios (we call these category B exports):

 (1) Exporters who seek an export notification to be processed by NICNAS to export an Annex III listed industrial chemical to a country that is a party to the convention, but has not provided an import response to the Rotterdam Convention Secretariat for the subject chemical; or

 (2) Exporters who seek an export notification to be processed by NICNAS to export an Annex III listed industrial chemical to a country that is a party to the convention, but has provided an import response to the Rotterdam Convention Secretariat for the subject chemical of 'no consent' or with conditions of use that require negotiation.